erikedin/Behavior.jl/docs/USAGE.md

 └── test
     └── runtests.jl
 ```
-To use ExecutableSpecifications.jl, add inside the package
+To use Behavior.jl, add inside the package
 - a directory `features`

     This directory will contain the Gherkin feature files.